 Price: $73.95 click here to buy

-Cuisinart 3.5-quart.
-Currently, this is the only programmable 3 to 4-quart slow cooker on the market.
+Cuisinart 4-quart.
 The timer can be set in 30-minute increments, and will stay on warm for up to an additional 12 hours.
 This pot has the tendency to cook a bit hot—I’d recommend using the “low” setting unless you are home to monitor.
 I like the cord storage, and the easy-to-set programming, and heavy glass lid.
 For all of my “4-quart” recipes, this is the pot that I use.

 This 1.5-quart slow cooker is what I use for the 2-quart recipes.
 You can find slow cookers such as these in convenience stores, or discount retailers.
 I found mine for $5 during a Black Friday sale at Walmart.
 I mostly use this sized pot for dips, oatmeal, and fun desserts.
 This pot comfortably fits 1 large chicken breast, or 2 small thighs with vegetables and sauce–perfect for cooking for one or two people.
 There is not a programmable version available–the settings are high, low, or defrost (warm).